scalawithcats/scala-with-cats/src/pages/monad-transformers/index.md

 Now let's look at the API in more depth.

 <div class="callout callout-warning">
-*Complexity of imports*
+*Complexity of Imports*

-Note the imports in the code samples above---they hint at how everything bolts together.
+The imports in the code samples above hint at how everything bolts together.

 We import [`cats.syntax.applicative`][cats.syntax.applicative]